passive aggressive

 Engaging the Passive-Aggressive Family Member

-Engaging a passive-aggressive person in the same way you engage everyone else is like swimming against a riptide.
-This is what it’s like to engage with someone who is passive-aggressive.
-It is someone that uses subversive sabotaging techniques to beat someone else.
+This is what it’s like to engage with someone who is passive-aggressive, who uses subversive sabotaging techniques to beat someone else.
 Passive-aggressives seek to attain power over people and try to maintain that power.
 Engaging a passive-aggressive person in the same way you engage everyone else is like swimming against a riptide.
 You need a whole new strategy.
 Is someone in your family passive-aggressive?
 Maybe even worse, are you?
+Here are 5 ways to spot a passive-aggressive and how to engage.

 Spotting:

-1. Hidden Anger or Bitterness.
+1. Hidden Anger or Bitterness

-2. Surface Compliance, Subversive Rebellion.
+2. Surface Compliance, Subversive Rebellion

-3. Calculated Procrastination.
+3. Calculated Procrastination

-4. Intentional Subpar Performance.
+4. Intentional Subpar Performance

-5. Backhanded Compliments.
+5. Backhanded Compliments

 They never seem to give you a compliment that feels 100% good.
 “The steak you cooked tonight was really good for a first try.”